metio/terraform-provider-k8s/docs/data-sources/ecr_services_k8s_aws_pull_through_cache_rule_v1alpha1_manifest.md

 Required:

 - `ecr_repository_prefix` (String) The repository name prefix to use when caching images from the source registry.
-- `upstream_registry_url` (String) The registry URL of the upstream public registry to use as the source forthe pull through cache rule.
+- `upstream_registry_url` (String) The registry URL of the upstream public registry to use as the source for the pull through cache rule.

 Optional:

-- `registry_id` (String) The Amazon Web Services account ID associated with the registry to createthe pull through cache rule for.
-If you do not specify a registry, the defaultregistry is assumed.
+- `registry_id` (String) The Amazon Web Services account ID associated with the registry to create the pull through cache rule for.
+If you do not specify a registry, the default registry is assumed.